thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 4. Use the clusters defined by kmeans as groupings on which to run summary statistics for your two variables of interest.

 5. Create a plot with four subpanels that shows: (i) the PCA analysis (colored by kmeans clusters), (ii) the ordination analysis, and (iii) the summary statistics for your two variables of interest within the kmeans groups.
+Please note that subpanel plots can be created by sending ggplots to their own objects and then adding those objects together.
+Please see the subsection in the data visualization chapter on subplots.

 6. Run dbscan clustering on your PCA output.
 Create a set of clusters that seems to appropriately subdivide the data set.